Apurva9897/TheesisProject/README.md

 Use predefined admin email: apu1098avk@gmail.com (Password: Ujwala25)

-To test OTP and receipt: register as a client (vivek@gmail.com / vivek)
+To test OTP and receipt: register as a client (vivek@gmail.com / vivek)  enter a valid email address verify otp while registration and on click of payNow event on customer dashboard validated email address will receive a receipt of purchase

 To test admin approval: register a new admin account (approval goes to apu1098avk@gmail.com)